 Why we picked the HP Tango X:

 For the average home, dorm or even business, printing needs have never been rarer.
-Everyone has gone digital and PDFs can easily be signed on your computer….but some printing is still required out of necessity.
+Everyone has gone digital and PDFs can easily be signed on your computer…but some printing is still required out of necessity.
 For those jobs, the Tango X steps in: This tiny printer has no screen and barely any buttons—it does everything by app and voice command, offering compatibility with Alexa, Google Assistant, and Cortana.

 The printer also has great color accuracy for printing photos, and optional high-yield cartridges for greater flexibility, depending on what you want to print.
-However, there’s no room on this compact model for an automatic document feeder and it won’t exactly win anyway awards for speed.
+However, there’s no room on this compact model for an automatic document feeder and it won’t exactly win any awards for speed.
 However, it’s safe to say that the Tango represents the future of printing, and may be perfect for you right now.